hasura/3factor-example/README.md

 4) **Agent assignment:** Source code: [agent-assignment](src/backend/agent-assignment)

-For this purpose, we will run a node server with each of the above functions exposed as HTTP APIs (webhooks) as defined in [src/backend/localDevelopment.js](src/backend/localDevelopment.js).
+For this purpose, we will run a node server with each of the above functions exposed as HTTP APIs as defined in [src/backend/localDevelopment.js](src/backend/localDevelopment.js).
 Run the server and try these functions out:

 ```bash
 $ cd src/backend